HOW TO MASTER YOUR MESSAGE WHEN YOU FEEL INVISIBLE

 Once I identified my ideal client, my dream clients were flocking to me.
 It was a dream come true!
 By taking that first step to hone in on my target market and niche, it allowed me to quit as planned and position myself as an expert.

 - Determine the non-negotiables when it comes to any client you service.
-What are the absolute must have characteristics they should have in order to say yes to working with someone?
+What are the absolute must-have characteristics they should have in order to say yes to working with someone?
 Think of these non-negotiables as the core values and beliefs of your dream client.
 They will not change from client to client because this is the core of your dream client.
 Have a minimum of five to start and you can always build on it once you gain more clarity.

 Create an ideal client dream board.
 Think about what your dream client looks like, her relationship status, lifestyle, location, education, hobbies, interests, challenges, and more.
 Utilize a dream board to make her come to life so that when you're creating content you can look at the dream board to get inspired.

-Create a story that your ideal client has around their pain point.
+Create a story that your ideal client has about their pain point.
 Close your eyes and envision the life that your dream client has.
 Once you have a clear picture create a story around it.
 What does a day in the life of your dream client look like?
 Creating a compelling story around your dream client will help make them more real.

 Why?
 Because this will allow you to visualize who your exact dream client is, how she looks, her likes, dislikes, etc. It'll enable you to identify with their pain/pleasure point on a deep level so that when crafting your unique message it hits them to their core.